kishiyamat/ntu-ut-ling-vwp/script/data-trimming.md

 "P05","Segment 1",424,181,831,1048,"1","3","6","d","A","D","C","B",1
 ```

-By contrast, the outputs from Tobii have
+By contrast, as we have seen, the outputs from Tobii have

 1. x y coordinate of the gaze event
     * but not AOI information